rocketbot-cl/Files/README.md

 __Download__ and __install__ the content in 'modules' folder in Rocketbot path

-# Como usar este modulo
+# How to use this module